 Due to this reason, the common term used to indicate both the ends is PBX because they lead to the same operation.

 The technology revolving around this system moved ahead and got feature-rich.
 Now it offers standard features like call conferencing, call waiting and many others.
 With CallHippo PBX, the future is nearer than it ever was.
-The PBX is hosted in the cloud, which will give you better security, high speed, low costs, and lower downtime.
+The PBX is hosted in the cloud, which will give you better security, high speed and the cost of the PBX system is low with lower downtime.
 This means no more employees in the spooky dark room.

 Get in touch with our team for a fuss-free quote for all your business telephony needs.
 Technology is always evolving and emerging, shouldn’t your company too?